 1) Every Organisation Has Distinct Processes to Automate, Such as CI/CD

 Every organization has distinct processes that can be automated outside CI/CD.
 Although CI/CD automation is unquestionably a crucial component of DevOps transformation, limiting DevOps automation tools to CI/CD alone is a limited perspective that misses all the other advantages automation offers.
-Several procedures outside the CI/CD to DevOps pipeline need much time and effort.
+Several procedures outside the CI/CD for the DevOps pipeline need a lot of time and effort.

 There is further potential to boost velocity when you extend the benefit of DevOps automation tools beyond CI/CD to the DevOps pipeline of other phases of your software lifecycle, such as compliance checks, team notifications, identifying security breaches, and incident management resolution.